-Indigenous Directions Fund
+Indigenous Directions Action Plan Support Fund

-The purpose of The Indigenous Directions (ID) Fund is to provide financial support to projects that advance the Indigenous Directions Leadership Group’s mandate, which is to improve Concordia’s responsiveness to the Principles and Calls to Action of the Truth and Reconciliation Commission.
-The ID Fund has been established to enable members of the Concordia community to engage meaningfully with this mandate.
-Funds distributed through this initiative will support projects that seek to build capacity within Concordia, and build mutually beneficial relationships between Concordia and First Nations, Inuit, Métis, and other Indigenous communities.
+The Indigenous Directions Action Plan Support Fund is a means to help enable members of the Concordia community to engage meaningfully with this mandate.
+Funds distributed through this initiative are intended to support projects that seek to build capacity within Concordia, and build mutually beneficial relationships between Concordia and First Nations, Inuit, Métis, and other Indigenous communities.

 Eligibility and Funding Criteria

-- Support for community-driven project/events
+Support for community-driven projects/events;

-Examples of Projects that may be eligible
+Examples of projects that may be eligible include:

-- Educational activities, including workshops, presentations and trainings
+- Educational activities, including workshops, presentations and trainings;

-- Cultural events, including meals, music, dance, film, and other art forms
+- Cultural events, including meals, music, dance, film, and other art forms;

-- Academic events, including special guest speakers and conference attendance fees.
+- Academic events, including special guest speakers and conference attendance fees;

 - Gifts and honoraria for Indigenous Elders, knowledge keepers, cultural advisors, and other community representatives.